ICIJ/extract/README.md

 From then on, Extract will have up to 10GB of memory available to it.

+## Metadata ##

+If you enable the metadata option, Extract adds a few of its own fields that we think are very useful.

+ - `Content-Base-Type`: the `Content-Type` without any parameters.
+Useful for file type based faceting.
+ - `Parent-Path`: the file's parent path.
+Useful for drill-down faceting when combined with Solr's `PathHierarchyTokenizerFactory`.

+When outputting to Solr, all metadata field names are lowercased and non-alphanumeric characters are converted to underscores.

 ## Compiling ##

 Requires [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and Maven: